eegg/school-policies-and-procedures/src/equal-opportunities.rst

 Admissions
 ^^^^^^^^^^

-* We describe our setting and its practices in terms that make it clear that it welcomes both fathers and mothers, other relations and other carers, including childminders.
+* We describe our setting and its practises in terms that make it clear that it welcomes both fathers and mothers, other relations and other carers, including childminders.
-* We describe our setting and its practices in terms of how it treats each child and their family, having regard to their needs arising from their:
+* We describe our setting and its practises in terms of how it treats each child and their family, having regard to their needs arising from their:

  * gender
  * special educational needs